A mixed Agile methodology that combines the best from Kanban and Scrum approaches

 The Best You Can Get from Kanban and Scrum

 - Kanban is a visual system for managing software development work.

-- Kanban focuses on planning a different duration for individual iteration.
+- Kanban focuses on planning a different duration for an individual iteration.

 - In Kanban, the roles are not required to be cross-functional.